 In sum, it’s about EMOTIONS.

 You must focus on an emotional connection before conversion.

 That’s why you need to understand your customer’s emotional motivators better so that you can know what buyers need to help each step of their journey.

 Empathy is more than a “soft” skill.
-It’s an incredibly powerful tool to understand customer motivation and get better results.
+It’s a potent tool to understand customer motivation and get better results.